Studying in the UK

 At the start of your course you should know how much work you are expected to do and the important dates for completing it.
 Undergraduate and taught postgraduate students are given a School Course Handbook which will outline what is expected of you.
 It will give information on:

-- how the course is going to be taught, e.g. by lectures, seminars, group work etc.
+- how the course is going to be taught, for example. by lectures, seminars, group work etc.

-- how you will be assessed, e.g. by examination and/or written work and what proportion of your overall mark a piece of work or examination represents.
+- how you will be assessed, for example by examination and/or written work and what proportion of your overall mark a piece of work or examination represents

 - when the assessments will take place and what marks you need to obtain to pass the course.